 It was only after I’ve started working when I started to gain weight.
 What with my new-found money, I suddenly could go and eat all the food that I’ve always craved.
 Mcdougals.
 Burger queen.
 Especially Long John Silvers.
-Mmmm … Gosh, their rice burrito was just heavenly.
-Why on earth did they take it off the menu?
+I loved them all.

 Picture by Dainty Chef.
 Not the same thing, but close enough!

 Anyway, coupled with stress and boredom (two very bad combination) the weight just kept going up.
 They say that falling in love makes you gain weight too.
 And after moving to Rome, my weight ballooned up to 63 kg.
 But it still kept going up.
 Till about a year ago, quite number of people kept commenting that I’ve gained weight noticeably.

 I paid no attention to them because, well, I tended to filter out hurtful comments and was in a sort of denial.
 Even when my trousers were getting tight, I kept thinking to myself ..
 “Gosh, did they shrink in the washing machine?”

 I was pretty much like that till when this picture was taken :

 This was when Daphne, Serene and Nick stayed over with us on their European vacation.
 I looked so FAT and so puffed up in this picture.
 What happened?
 And I can’t blame this on bad angles or a bad picture.
 Because there were loads of pictures like that.

 I couldn’t deny the numbers on the weighing machine.
 I was almost reaching 68 kg.
 And seeing that number, and the picture was what shook me up and made me decide to change.